Le MSc2 Tourism Marketing & Hospitality Management répond à ces nouveaux enjeux et attentes spécifiques du marché.

 - Manage a marketing and sales team

-- Implementation and management of marketing and management strategy in the luxury and fashion, tourism, wine and spirits or sports sectors
+- Implementation and management of the marketing and management strategy in the tourism sector.

-This program delivers the title of ” Manager of Marketing and Commercial Strategy” of level 7 (EU) registered in the RNCP (National Directory of Professional Certifications) under the code NSF 312.
+This program delivers the professional certification of ” Marketing and Business Strategy Manager ” level 7 (EU), NSF code 312, delivered by Inseec MSc&MBA (CEESO, CEERA, CEFAS, MBA INSTITUTE), registered under number 34806 in the RNCP (National Directory of Professional Certifications).

 What are the teaching methods?